michaelishri/aw-diag/README.md

 # AirWatch Diagnostics Tool
 The AirWatch Diagnostics Tool is your friend.
-It collects information about your AirWatch servers and presents it to you on a single screen.
+It collects information about your AirWatch server and presents it to you on a single screen.
 This can come in really handy in large environments with many servers.
-It can help you find and correlate issues across multiple servers simple by comparing them.
+It can help you find and correlate issues across multiple servers simply by comparing them.

+_Note: The script presents information about the server it's run on.
+It does not reach out to other servers to collect information about them._

 ## What can it do?
 So far, it can: